 The factors relevant to designation, as set out in the consultation, can be assessed across three dimensions — with systemic significance emerging as the conclusion drawn from them.

-Financial instrument referencing.
 How directly does the benchmark connect to regulated financial markets?
 Does it settle exchange-traded derivatives?
 Is it written into ISDA documentation?
 Does it anchor structured products or feature in cleared OTC swaps?
 This dimension tests proximity to the regulated financial system specifically, which is distinct from breadth of dependence — a benchmark may be widely referenced in physical contracts without ever settling a financial instrument, and conversely a benchmark may settle a derivative contract without commanding broad commercial dependence.
 Both contribute to systemic significance, but they generate different evidence and engage the FCA's mandate to different degrees.

 Tier one — strong designation case.
 The benchmark profile meets the systemic significance threshold across multiple dimensions.
 The implication is statutory: the compliance function is preparing for FCA designation.
-Methodology documentation, oversight evidence, audit trail integrity, and governance maturity must be defensible against FCA requirements that will be written fresh — without the Annex II commodity-specific provisions to fall back on.
+Methodology documentation, oversight evidence, audit trail integrity and governance maturity must be defensible against FCA requirements that will be written fresh — without the Annex II commodity-specific provisions to fall back on.
 The work here is preparing a designation case the FCA can accept with confidence.

 Tier two — judgement territory.
 The benchmark profile is mixed.
 Some dimensions support the designation case, others do not.
 The implication is strategic.
 The firm faces a choice: invest in strengthening the dimensions where the case is weak, or position the benchmark for voluntary IOSCO alignment as the primary quality signal.
-The decision depends on the benchmark's commercial value, the cost of defending designation, and what the user base expects of the assessment.
+The decision depends on the benchmark's commercial value, the cost of defending designation and what the user base expects of the assessment.
 This is where the most strategic compliance work sits — and where the most operationally interesting decisions are made.

 Tier three — falling out of statutory scope.
 The benchmark profile does not meet designation criteria.
 Statutory regulation no longer applies.
 The compliance question becomes whether to maintain voluntary IOSCO alignment as a market quality signal, right-size governance to reflect non-designated status, or in some cases retire benchmarks that no longer justify the architecture.
 This is where the most efficiency can be captured — and where the most honest internal conversations need to be had about which benchmarks the firm should continue to publish.